rafaelgou/themeTwentytenPlugin/README.markdown

 Back to the sfTaskExtraPlugin.
 It will help to package the plugin

       ./symfony plugin:package themeBasicPlugin

-Now inside the themeBasicPlugin you get the package, and you can install in others projects.
+Now inside the themeBasicPlugin you get the package, something like themeBasicPlugin.tar.gz, and you can install in others projects.

 Or, better, plublish in symfony repository...